CPOMUCL/GPSat/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+### Documentation

+can be found at: [GPSat Documentation](https://cpomucl.github.io/GPSat/ "Visit GPSat Documentation")

 # Environment setup

 from the top level directory, e.g. the one containing this file, create a virtual environment named `venv`